Tommy Benchmarks

 #define N 10000000 // Number of elements

-// Basic object inserted in the colletion
+// Basic object inserted in the collection

 struct obj {